Slippery Slope Fallacy: Catastrophizing Minor Problem

 - Explanation: This approach avoids addressing the distribution of chores based on personal capacity or preference.

-- Supportive Statement: "I’d like to discuss our chores so we can divide them based on what we each prefer or have time for.
+- Reasoned Response (Antidote): "I’d like to discuss our chores so we can divide them based on what we each prefer or have time for.
 What do you think?"

 5. Example: Social Activities